LeKinaSa/plog-talpa-trickytriple/Report.md

 ```

 ## Game Visualization
-The presentation of the game is handled by the predicate display_game/2.
+The predicate display_game/2 handles the presentation of the game.

-This predicate prints on the screen the player on the move, the pieces that have been captured so far and the current game board.
+This predicate prints all the game state information on the screen.
+This information includes the player on the move, the pieces captured until that point, and the current game board.

-The game board is the more complex.
-To print it, the predicate display_game uses some auxliary predicates that parse the list of lists that represent the board internally.
-These predicates go through each element of the main list, these being equivalent to the lines of the board, printing each symbol of each cell on the screen; every symbol of a board line is printed on the same screen line and each board line is printed on a separed screen line.
+The game board is the most complex object.
+When printing it, the predicate display_game uses some auxiliary predicates that parse the list of lists that represent the board internally.
+These predicates go through each element of the main list, these being equivalent to the lines of the board, printing each symbol of each cell on the screen; every piece in a board line appears on the same screen line, and each board line appears on a separate screen line.

-During the board printing processes some minor auxiliary predicates are used to create divides in the form of spaces (" "), slashes ("|") and hifens ("-").
-These help in the readbillity of the board once printed on the screen.
+During the board printing, some minor auxiliary predicates create dividers in the form of spaces (" "), slashes ("|"), and hyphens ("-").
+These help in the readability of the board once printed on the screen.